googleknight/FragileWatermarking/README.md

 To run the project, use fragilewatermarking.jar, it requires Java Runtime Environment(JRE).

-To use the project, import Watermarking folder in eclispe ide, with Windows Builder plug-in installed.
+To use the project, import source files available in Watermarking folder in eclispe ide, with Windows Builder plug-in installed.

 The excel file conatins results of various image manipulations done on watermarked image and then extracting the watermark to compare with the original one.